emilianowachew/Final_Emilian/README.txt

 1.6 The RegistrationPage Object contains the URL(registrationpage), assert for the URL, filling the fields(username, email, password, confirmpassword) and click sign in.

+1.7 The DriverObject Object contains all the setup for the driver and the screenshots.

 2. In src/test/java/SkilloTesting you will find all my tests that were created and executed: